daviddalpiaz/bsl/nonparametric-regression.md

 This uses the 10-NN (10 nearest neighbors) model to make predictions (estimate the regression function) given the first five observations of the validation data. (**Note:** We did not name the second argument to `predict()`.
 Again, you've been warned.)

-Now that we know we already know how to use the `predict()` function, let's calculate the validation RMSE for each of these models.
+Now that we know how to use the `predict()` function, let's calculate the validation RMSE for each of these models.

 ```r